xjcl/jangine/README.md

 - Algorithms used:
     - Search: alpha-beta search, quiescence search, killer heuristic
     - Evaluation: turochamp
-- Strength should be around **1200 Lichess**.
+- Strength should be around **1300 Lichess**.
 It's good at taking free material and giving checkmate, but bad at avoiding pins and endgames.
-- This was my first C++ project which is why the code is poorly written and **leaks memory**.
-That's why a script to periodically restart the engine is included.
+- This was my first C++ project which is why code quality is suboptimal and C-like.
-- No adjustment to time controls.
+- No adjustment of search depth to time controls.
 30+ minute matches recommended.

 Challenge me on lichess! https://lichess.org/@/jangine